kaiachain/kaia-docs/docs/kaiatech/kaia-dlt-framework.md

 ## Smart Contract

-- Kaia supports a DVM execution environment, which is designed to be fast and efficient, providing the best and swiftest development environment for dApp developers and projects.
+- Kaia supports a distributed virtual machine for executing smart contracts, which is designed to be fast and efficient, providing the best and swiftest development environment for dApp developers and projects.

 - The current version of Kaia Virtual Machine (KVM) is a derivative of the Ethereum Virtual Machine (EVM).
 It supports all Opcodes of the Ethereum Virtual Machine equally while providing additional precompiled contracts unique to the Kaia Virtual Machine.